 By Chanel Cleeton Setting: 1958, Havana; 2017, Miami First published 2018

-Growing up, Marisol heard romantic stories of Cuba from her late grandmother, Elisa.
-The story alternates perspectives between Elisa - a nineteen-year-old in 1958 Havana, the daughter of a sugar baron and a member of Cuba's high society.
-Her families position largely shields her from the growing political unrest, at least until she embarks on a forbidden affair - and Marisol in 2017, arriving in Havana for the first time to fulfill her grandmothers dying wish of having her ashes spread in her her birth country.
-Marisol tries to reconcile the contrast of Cubas timeless beauty with its political climate, all while uncovering the story of her grandmother's past.
+Growing up in Miami, Marisol heard romantic stories of Cuba from her late grandmother, Elisa.
+The story alternates perspectives between Elisa and Marisol.
+In 1958, nineteen-year-old Elisa is the daughter of a sugar baron and a member of Cuba's high society where her families position largely shields her from the growing political unrest, at least until she embarks on a forbidden affair.
+In 2017, Marisol arrives in Havana for the first time to fulfill her grandmothers dying wish of having her ashes spread in her her birth country.
+Marisol tries to reconcile the contrast of Cuba's timeless beauty with its political climate, all while uncovering the story of her grandmother's past.